mami-project/draft-kuehlewind-crypto-sep/draft-kuehlewind-taps-crypto-sep.md

 endpoint capabilities need to be be known before encrypted application data can be sent, there is otherwise no technical constraint that the cryptographic handshake must be performed on the same transport connection.
-This document recommends a logical separation between the mechanism(s) used to negotiate capabilities and set up encryption context (control protocol), the application of encryption and authentication state to data (record protocol), and the associated transport connection(s).
+This document recommends a logical separation between the mechanism(s) used to negotiate capabilities and set up the initial encryption context as well as maintain this context (control protocol), the application of encryption and authentication state to data (record protocol), and the associated transport connection(s).

 --- middle